CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-date.md

 This article is about the properties of the date condition.

 ## Date properties

+The date properties can be used to limit the selection to a specified time period.
+All of the variables below are required to be YYYY-MM-DD HH:MM:SS format.

 * **before-time**: Matches only if the value was in the field before given time
 * **after-time**: Matches only if the value was in the field after given time
 * **before-mutation**: The variable time after which the chosen field must be.